felix-hh/yolov5-lambda/README.md

 Launch a ec2 t2.micro instance in aws.
 Ensure that the Python version >= 3.8 and then run `<python3 -m pip install -r requirements.txt --target ./packages>` finally, run the zip_and_deploy.py script, and recover the zip file to upload it to AWS S3.

+Scripts for building and deploying the container are in the yolov5-lambda folder.